elena-pan/Cli-Mate/README.md

 ### Server

 Setup your Twilio account and Twilio WhatsApp sandbox via the instructions [here](https://www.twilio.com/docs/whatsapp/sandbox).
 This allows you to run a development build while you wait for Twilio to approve your production number, which you can do [here](https://www.twilio.com/whatsapp/request-access).
+Once you have your Twilio account, add your server url to your Twilio account.

 Cli-Mate requires Python 3.7+ installed on the server.
 Begin by installing and starting the server: